VidhiBhatt01/The-Frontend-Store/README.md

 Someone will rescue you out within 24 hours.<br>
 [2] Make sure your projects are free from plagiarism.<br>
 [3] Do not spam.<br>
 [4] Always make a new branch and then submit the PR.
-DO not work on the main branch.<br>
+Do not work on the main branch.<br>
 [5] Draft proper pull request and make sure you describe what your PR is about.<br>

 That's all for now, happy contributing! 🙌